-CapU’s School of Animation and Visual Effects offers career-oriented programs that are dedicated to inspiring and training a new generation of talent in the animation and visual effects industries.
+CapU’s School of Animation and Visual Effects (AVFX) offers career-oriented programs that are dedicated to inspiring and training a new generation of talent in the animation and visual effects industries.

 Why study animation or visual effects at Capilano University?